 Message from our Captain

-Welcome to the ORGS website, which I hope will encourage you, if not yet a member, to join now.
-We are particularly keen to attract more lady Old Rugbeian golfers.
+Welcome to The Rugbeian Golfing Society website, which I hope will encourage you, if not yet a member, to join now.
+We are particularly keen to attract more lady Rugbeian golfers.

 Our best golfers represent Rugby in the Halford Hewitt (semi-finalists 2015) and the Grafton Morrish (semi-finalists 2016), the principal competitions for former pupils.
 We are also represented in the Darwin competitions (the Bernard Darwin – over 55 – and the Senior Darwin – over 65 – won by Rugby in 2016).
 We have had some success in these competitions over the years and, as you will see, continue to do so.

-However, the underlying purpose of the ORGS is to provide the best that golf can offer to all Rugbeian golfers (men and women).
+However, the underlying purpose of The Rugbeian Golfing Society is to provide the best that golf can offer to all Rugbeian golfers (men and women).
 By the “best that golf can offer” we mean not only the challenge of golf on quality courses but the conviviality of good company off the golf course.
 All our regular players will vouch for the fun which we have.

 Our format is usually foursomes, an ideal way to come to know your fellow players.
 We do, though, have some own ball competitions: a scratch and handicap prize at the Spring Meeting and a handicap prize at the Northern Meeting.